-Repeat Finding from Prior Year: 2021-01
+Repeat Finding from Prior Year: Yes, prior year finding 2022-001.

 Recommendation: We have instructed management to review a draft of the auditor prepared financials in detail for accuracy; we have answered any questions they might have, and have encouraged research of any accounting guidance in connection with the adequacy and appropriateness of classification and disclosure in the City's financial statements.
 We are satisfied that the appropriate steps have been taken to provide the City with the completed financial statements.
 It is the responsibility of management and the City Commission to make the decision whether to accept the degree of risk associated with this condition because of cost or other considerations.